MazyModz/CSharp-WebSocket-Server/readme.md

 <p>C# WebSocket Server is a easy and user-friendly Listen server for WebSocket clients written in Microsoft’s C# language.
 The code itself is located in 3 class files - Server.cs, Client.cs and Helpers.cs.
 A listen server is easily created by simply creating a new Server object.
-After the object is created, you will have to bind the events that the server object has where you choose what to do with the data.</p>
+After the object is created, you will have to bind the events that the server object has where you choose what to do with the data.</p><br>

 <h3>Listen server example</h3>
-<p>Here's an example of a listen server</p>
+<p>Here's an example of a simple console application listen server:</p>

 ```c#
 // Console application entry point